viewthespace/code-challenge/week10/README.md

 both a qwerty and dvorak keyboard.
 You may read your english dictionary from the `words` file provided here.

+Alternatively, you can find the `words` file in /usr/share/dict/words

 ### Example:

 On a qwerty keyboard, the key strokes for `hot` correspond to `dry` on a dvorak keyboard